ilent2/tweezers-ml/README.md

 to train the neural network and [TensorFlow.js](https://www.tensorflow.org/js) to evaluate the neural network in browser.
-For full details see PAPER LINK COMING SOON.
+For full details see [*Machine learning reveals complex behaviours in optically trapped particles*, Machine Learning Science and Technology, 2020](https://doi.org/10.1088/2632-2153/abae76).

 ## Future plans